IreneMarin/FEND-project-2-resume/README.md

 In this project you will write the JavaScript that powers your own interactive resume.

+This project is meant to be completed while taking the JavaScript Basics course.
+Throughout the course you'll build your resume by writing a JS script that will combine your personal information with pre-written HTML and CSS templates to generate your resume.

 1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."
 2. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
 3. Review your work against the Project Rubric (on the next page).